zxc916684603/ecs/intl.en-US/API Reference/Images/DescribeImages.md

 # DescribeImages {#DescribeImages .reference}

-Queries your available image.
+Queries your available images.

 ## Description {#section_jgn_1fz_xdb .section}

 When you call this interface, consider the following:

--   The displayed image resource list contains your custom images, public images provided by Alibaba Cloud, available images from the marketplace, and shared images from the other Alibaba Cloud users.
+-   The displayed image resource list contains your custom images, official images provided by Alibaba Cloud, available images from the marketplace, and shared images from the other Alibaba Cloud users.

 -   You can query images by pages.
 The result consists of the total number of available image resources and all the image resources on the current page.
-By default, 10 images are displayed per page.
+By default, 10 images are displayed on one page.

 ## Request parameters {#RequestParameter .section}